Haoming02/sd-webui-easy-tag-insert/README.md

   - Order of the cards does not matter
 - Press the **Save** button to save the tags into the folder
   - Rows with any column empty will be **ignored**
-- You can then live reload the entries by pressing the **Refresh** button in the `Extra Networks`, without having to restart the UI
+- You can then live reload the cards by pressing the **Refresh** button in the `Extra Networks`, without having to restart the UI

 <p align="center">
 <img src="./editor.png" width=768>